Follow these simple tips to help students minimize their anxiety on the first day back.

 Talk to your child about his or her worries and practice coping skills

-- Focus on the positive aspects – ask your child to list the three things that s(he)is most excited about on the first day
+• Focus on the positive aspects – ask your child to list the three things that they are most excited about on the first day

-- Practice calm breathing with your child – s(he) can learn to use this when her anxiety rises
+• Practice calm breathing with your child – they can learn to use this when her anxiety rises

 A couple of days before school: